 In 1975, there was a brewing revolution in the Philippines as a result of President Ferdinand Marcos’ martial law declaration 3 years earlier.

-Rampant corruption, widespread poverty, and impending threats of insurgency were taking its toll on Marcos’ “New Society.”
-People would continue to lose trust in his dictatorship unless he find a diversionary tactic.
+Rampant corruption, widespread poverty, and impending threats of the insurgency were taking its toll on Marcos’ “New Society.”
+People would continue to lose trust in his dictatorship unless he finds a diversionary tactic.